 Officials are determined to keep schools open, despite omicron

-Still, Burbio reports that at least 2,750 schools around the country announced they were cancelling in-person learning.
+Still, Burbio reports that at least 3,229 schools around the country announced they were canceling in-person learning as of Monday evening.
 Some announced closures for one week.
 That includes Atlanta and Fulton County in Georgia and Ann Arbor, Mich.
-Others are closing for two weeks, including schools in Newark, Paterson and Elizabeth, N.J.; Mount Vernon, N.Y.; Pontiac, Mich.; and Prince George County in Maryland.
+Others are closing for two weeks, including schools in Newark, Paterson and Elizabeth, N.J.; Mount Vernon, N.Y.; Pontiac, Mich.; and Prince George's County, Maryland.

 Leaders are determined to keep schools open